 Jefferson died on July 4, 1826.
 It was the 50th anniversary of the adoption of the Declaration of Independence, and the same day that John Adams died.
 Adams and Jefferson had once again grown close through a series of letters they had sent to each other through the years.
 This had been encouraged by Dr. Benjamin Rush.

 Jefferson is immortalized by the Jefferson Memorial in Washington, D.C.

 He is also one of the four icons that appear on Mount Rushmore in South Dakota.

-- Author of the Declaration of Independence.
+- Thomas Jefferson was the primary author of the Declaration of Independence.

-- Third President of the United States.
+- In 1800, he was elected as the third President of the United States.

-- Founder of the University of Virginia.
+- He is the founder of the University of Virginia.